Liberty Law

 Driving offences are defined through either provincial or federal legislation.
 All drivers in Alberta are subject to Criminal Code of Canada offences such as driving while disqualified and dangerous driving, as well as the Traffic Safety Act and its regulations.

-Charges under the Criminal Code of Canada will result in a criminal conviction on your record in addition to other sanctions such as fines, probation, jail and driving prohibitions.
-It is important that you contact an Edmonton driving offence lawyer regarding these charges as there are a variety of defences that may be available and it is important to know what sentence you may get should you be convicted.
+Charges under the Criminal Code of Canada will result in a criminal conviction on your record in addition to other sanctions such as fines, probation, jail, and driving prohibitions.
+It is important that you contact a traffic lawyer in Edmonton or our office in Alberta closest to you regarding these charges as there are a variety of defences that may be available, and it is important to know what sentence you may get should you be convicted.

 Driving While Disqualified